The Beautiful Otero

 The Beautiful Otero (French: La belle Otero, Italian: La bella Otero) is a 1954 French-Italian historical drama film directed by Richard Pottier and starring María Félix, Jacques Berthier and Louis Seigner.
 It is based on the story of the nineteenth century Spanish dancer and courtesan Caroline Otéro.

-The film's sets were designed by the art director Robert Gys.
 Filming took place at the Joinville Studios and Saint-Maurice Studios in Paris.
 It was shot in Eastmancolor.
+The film's sets were designed by the art director Robert Gys.